MathisFederico/LearnRL/docs/index.rst

 About LearnRL
 -------------

-| LearnRL is a librairie to use and learn reinforcement learning.
+| LearnRL is a library to use and learn reinforcement learning.
 | Look how easy it is to use:

 .. code-block:: python